 The NCL System contains a considerable overhead structure that contains the costs for the floating collection, staff for processing the collection, general administrative staff, and general overhead costs for operation of the library system.
 Part of these overhead costs are offset by the general donations received by the Napa County Library System (donations not specifically provided to a location or for a program) and the fines and fees collected by the Library system for late books, and lost and damaged materials.
-The remaining overhead costs create the allocable cost of the General Unit to be spread among the four library locations via the circulation methodology.
+The remaining overhead costs create the allocable cost of the General Operations Unit to be spread among the four library locations via the circulation methodology.
 (As Calistoga receives an overhead allocation, its circulation is a part of the calculation).

-For the expenditure methodology, NCL’s overhead costs are multiplied by the location’s weighted overhead percentage of circulation and visitation to create the expenditure allocation for that location.
-This occurs using the following calculation steps: 1) A monthly average for both circulation and visitation is created by totaling the previous three years of both factors by location and dividing by 36; 2) The three branches’ circulation and visitation monthly averages are totaled to create overall total averages for each factor; 3) The average monthly circulation per location is divided by total average circulation of the library system to create a percentage; 4) The average monthly visitation per location is divided by total average visitation of the library system to create a percentage; 5) These two percentages are then weighted equally to create a weighted overhead percentage for each location; and 6) The location’s percentage is then multiplied by NCL’s General Unit allocable cost to derive the total expenditure allocation for that location
+For the expenditure methodology, NCL’s overhead costs are multiplied by the location’s circulation percentage.
+This occurs using the following calculation steps: 1) Three years of circulation data for each location is totaled by location; 2) The branches’ circulation is totaled to create an overall library system total; 3) The total circulation per location is divided by total library system circulation to create a percentage; and 4) The location’s percentage is then multiplied by NCL’s General Operation’s Unit allocable cost to derive the total expenditure allocation for that location

 Total Branch Circulation = Branch A Year 1 + Branch A Year 2 + Branch A Year 3

-Average Monthly Branch Circulation= Total Branch Circulation ÷ 36

-Total Branch Visitation = Branch A Year 1 + Branch A Year 2 + Branch A Year 3

-Average Monthly Branch Visitation = Total Branch Visitation ÷ 36

-Total Average Circulation =
+Total Library System Circulation =

-Avg.
-Circ Branch A + Avg.
-Circ Branch B + Avg.
-Circ Branch C + Avg.
-Circ Branch D
+Total Circ Branch A + Total Circ Branch B + Total Circ Branch C + Total Circ Branch D

-Total Average Visitation=

-Avg.
-Visit Branch A + Avg.
-Visit Branch B + Avg.
-Visit Branch C + Avg.
-Visit Branch D

-Percentage of Circulation = Average Monthly Branch Circulation ÷ Total Average Circulation
+Percentage of Circulation = Total Branch Circulation ÷ Total Library System Circulation

-Percentage of Visitation = Average Monthly Branch Visitation ÷ Total Average Visitation

-Weighted Overhead Percentage Per Branch =

-(.5 * Percentage of Circulation Branch A) + (.5 * Percentage of Visitation Branch A)

-Allocation = Weighted Overhead Percentage Per Branch * Allocable Cost
+Allocation = Weighted Circulation Percentage Per Branch * Allocable Cost

 Once the appropriate amount of revenue and expenditures are allocated, NCL will determine if the current hourly total for each location can continue

-If the revenue is exhausted by providing the minimal hours, yet, a respective municipality wants more hours, the County Library would request the respective municipality to contract for extended (additional) hours for that particular fiscal year at the appropriately calculated cost per hour.
+If the revenue is exhausted by providing the minimal hours, yet, a respective municipality wants more hours, Napa County Library would request the respective municipality to contract for extended (additional) hours for that particular fiscal year at the appropriately calculated cost per hour.
 Regardless of usage, NCL will ensure that all locations maintain their minimum open hours.
 NCL would redistribute revenue, if needed; to make sure these minimum service hours were met at all library locations.

 This model accurately identifies the need for services at specific library locations and allows for the organic movement of NCL’s limited resources to the areas for which client usage identifies an increasing need for services.